 Project Selection Objectives: What are you fishing for?

+The first key is understanding the environment of the organization, the industry or individuals they serve.
+Again, as a project manager, you are in a unique position to offer input.
 The project selection process starts before the project is initiated.
 It’s taking the time to determine what pole, line strength, hooks and lures that your company has before casting the line.

 By getting in on the selection process you can help ensure that the end product is a success, for you, your team members, the client, and the organization as a whole.

 Project selection methods are systematic frameworks used to evaluate and prioritize potential projects.
 These methods help organizations identify projects that align with their strategic goals, maximize value, and deliver the highest return on investment.
 Here are some commonly used project selection methods:

 1. Net Present Value (NPV)

 NPV is a financial evaluation method that assesses the profitability of a project by calculating the present value of its expected cash flows.
 Projects with a positive NPV are considered favorable as they generate more value than the initial investment.

 ROI measures the financial return on a project relative to its cost.
 It helps assess the efficiency and profitability of a project by comparing the expected gains to the investment required.

 CBA compares the costs and benefits associated with a project.
 It involves quantifying both tangible and intangible factors to determine whether the benefits outweigh the costs.

 The payback period measures the time required for a project to recoup its initial investment through generated cash flows.
 Projects with shorter payback periods are generally preferred as they offer quicker returns.